Mrcojo/VR_Mystery/README.md

-VR_Mistery
+VR_Mystery
 ==========

-A Myst like game for Oculus Rift, where you have to figure out a mistery...
+A Myst like game for Oculus Rift, where you have to figure out a mystery...